Stove Top – Slow Cooker – Instant Pot (Electric Pressure Cooker) Instructions

 Makes 6 to 8 servings.

-Follow desired Stove Top or Crock Pot Method above (your choice).
+Follow desired Stove Top, Crock Pot or Pressure Cooker Method above (your choice).

 Omit ham bone and ham meat.